dineshbalu1806/API-Security-Dashboard/server/README.md

 # API Security Testing Dashboard — Backend (Session 1)

-This is the **foundation layer** of the backend: schemas, auth, and project CRUD.
-Scan engine, AI recommendations, report generation, and real-time progress are built in later sessions (see prompts at the end of this file).
+This backend provides schemas, authentication, project CRUD, an asynchronous OWASP API scan engine, AI remediation recommendations, and PDF compliance reports.
+Real-time progress is built in a later session (see prompts at the end of this file).

 ## Setup